Conrad Murray: Legal issues

-Michael Jackson's death and trial
+Death of Michael Jackson

-On June 25, 2009, only weeks after hiring Murray, Michael Jackson died due to a lethal dose of propofol administered by Murray.
+On June 25, 2009, months after hiring Murray, Jackson died due to a lethal dose of propofol administered by Murray.
 Court documents released in August 2009 revealed that the coroner's preliminary conclusion indicated that Jackson overdosed on propofol.
 However, the coroner's office declined to comment on reports claiming that the death was ruled a homicide.

 Several offices of doctors who were believed to have treated Jackson were searched.
 Based on the autopsy and toxicology findings, the cause of Jackson's death was determined to be acute propofol intoxication with a contributory benzodiazepine effect and the manner of death to be a homicide, eventually, so that the focus of the investigation shifted toward Murray.
 He admitted administering 25 mg of propofol intravenously, for insomnia, on the night of Jackson's death.
 He claimed that he tried treating him with other drugs and that he only administered the propofol after Jackson insisted, according to a police affidavit.

 Murray said he worried that Jackson had become dependent on the drug to get to sleep and was trying to wean him from it.
 Though any FDA-approved drug can be used off-label in a responsible manner that is medically appropriate for their patient, the indicated use for propofol is for anesthesia—not as a sleep aid—and is therefore properly given in a hospital or a clinical setting with close monitoring.
-Accordingly, propofol is supposed to be administered only by anesthesiologists and emergency-room personnel (intensivists) who received extensive training in the use and monitoring of anesthetics; Murray had no such specialty training.
+Accordingly, propofol is supposed to be administered on the orders of an anesthesiologist, Certified Registered Nurse Anesthetist (CRNA), critical care physician (intensivist), or an emergency medicine physician who received extensive training in the use and monitoring of anesthetics; Murray had no such specialty training.

 In February 2011, Murray was formally charged with involuntary manslaughter.
 On September 27, 2011, Murray went on trial in Los Angeles and was convicted of involuntary manslaughter on November 7, 2011.
 His bail was revoked and he was remanded to custody pending his November 29 sentencing date.
 He received the maximum penalty of four years in prison.
 His Texas medical license was revoked, and his California and Nevada licenses were suspended.
 After serving two years, Murray was released on parole on October 28, 2013.

 Jackson's father, Joe Jackson, filed a wrongful death lawsuit against Murray in 2010 but dropped it in 2012.
-Also in 2010, Jackson's mother, Katherine Jackson, and three children, filed a separate wrongful death suit against AEG, claiming that the company was negligent in hiring Murray; the jury decided in favor of AEG in 2013.
+Also in 2010, Jackson's mother, Katherine Jackson, and three children, filed a separate wrongful death suit against concert promoter AEG, claiming that the company was negligent in hiring Murray; the jury decided in favor of AEG in 2013.